lamhq/tech-notes/pages/devops/aws/storage/3-file-storage/efs.md

 ## Overview

-EFS is a managed network file system (NFS) that can be mounted on many EC2 instances (as a shared storage).
+EFS is a managed network file system (NFS) that provides **scalable** and **shareable** file storage to be accessed from **Linux** instances.

+EFS-based files are accessed from within a VPC via **NFS mounts** on EC2 Linux instances or from your on-premises servers (through Direct Connect connections).

+Expensive.

+## Features

-- Support Network File System version 4 (NFSv4) protocol.
+- Support NFS version 4 (NFSv4) protocol
-- Pay for the storage you use (no pre-provisioning).
+- Pay for the storage you use (no pre-provisioning)
+- Scale up to **petabytes**
-- Can support thousands of concurrent connections.
+- Support thousands of concurrent connections
-- Can scale up to petabytes.
-- Can handle up to 10 Gbps in throughput.
+- Can handle up to 10 Gbps in throughput
-- Data is stored across multiple AZs within a region.
+- Data is stored across multiple AZs within a region
+- Can be mounted to EC2 Linux instances as a shared storage
-- Read-after-write consistency.
-Data is immediately available for reading after written.
+- Data is immediately available for reading after written (read-after-write consistency)
-- Works with EC2 instances in multiple AZs.
-- Expensive.
 - Encryption at rest using KMS.
-- Compatible with **Linux-based** AMI (not Windows).

 ## Use cases